The service provides a much better user experience and has significantly reduced calls

 We worked with Hackney Council to reduce the burden of calls to their housing repairs call centre and provide a better user experience for residents.
 Now over 55% users of the service are able to book straightforward repairs and appointments online, 24/7

 When we started working with Hackney, the vast majority of repairs were reported by phone.
 Dealing with thousands of phone calls is a real challenge for the Council’s Repairs Contact Centre.
 It also made life unnecessarily difficult for residents who could only call during the contact centre’s working hours to report and follow up the repairs they needed on their homes.

-dxw digital partnered with Hackney to build the Report a Repair service, completing development from alpha through to beta.
-The online service allows residents to report the repairs they need on their homes.
-They can also book appointment slots for the resolution of more simple repair types for a time that suits them.
+dxw partnered with Hackney to build the Report a Repair service so residents can report the repairs they need on their homes, online 24/7.
+It also allows them to book appointment slots for more simple repairs at a time that suits them.